jonahkeegan/data-dictionary-agency/memory-bank/activeContext.md

 On April 29, 2025, we completed the comprehensive unit testing of the Redux integration (SUBTASK_002.2.7).
 This involved creating tests for all Redux slices in the application, including schemas, repositories, formats, auth, and UI slices.
 We implemented a mock-based strategy using configureStore and direct thunk mocking that isolates Redux logic from actual API calls.
 The tests cover all aspects of the Redux state management, including actions, reducers, selectors, and thunks.
 We successfully achieved 92 passing tests across all Redux slice files, with thorough coverage of success and failure scenarios, state transitions, and edge cases.

 Also on April 29, 2025, we completed the component integration testing (SUBTASK_002.2.8) to verify the correct interaction between React components and API services.
 We created comprehensive test utilities that provide Redux, Router, and Theme providers for component testing.
 We implemented Mock Service Worker (MSW) to intercept and mock API requests, allowing us to test components without a live backend.
 We developed extensive tests for key pages including RepositoryBrowser, SchemaViewer, and Visualization, verifying data fetching, loading states, error handling, and user interactions.
 We also created tests for common UI components like ErrorMessage and LoadingIndicator.
 The testing approach achieved over 85% test coverage for UI components and established maintainable patterns for future component integration tests.

+On May 2, 2025, we completed the comprehensive technical documentation for the API service layer (SUBTASK_002.2.9).
+This included detailed architectural documentation covering the client layer, service layer, and UI integration layer.
+We created extensive documentation on the caching system with TTL configuration and pattern-based invalidation.
+The documentation includes detailed sequence diagrams for key processes like authentication flow, caching, and error handling.
+We also created code examples for API client setup, service implementation, custom hooks, and Redux integration.
+The documentation provides clear guidelines on component responsibilities, integration patterns, and best practices for future development.

 The custom hooks system creates a clean, consistent interface for components to access data and perform operations without needing to understand the underlying Redux or API details.
 This architecture promotes separation of concerns, reusability, and testability throughout the application.